 Math is also a great way to incorporate development within this area.
 For instance, children work with small beads and counters, plus scissor-cutting labels, and so on.

 Metal Insets are a fantastic language work spanning the ages of an early childhood classroom.
 Younger kids can trace the templates and insets with colored pencils making beautiful designs.
 Older children can pin-poke to create designs.
 I adore how these activities combine art and language.

-This is only a start to exploring fine motor skills development within a Montessori environment.
-Definitely check out my Practical Life posts for more authentic Montessori lessons within this topic.
+This is only a start to exploring fine motor control within a Montessori environment.
+Definitely check out my Practical Life for more authentic Montessori lessons within this topic.